geerlingguy/jeffgeerling-com/README.md

 ## Local Environment

-Make sure you have Docker installed, then run the following commands (in the same directory as this README file):
+Make sure you have Vagrant and VirtualBox installed, then run the following commands (in the same directory as this README file):

-  1. Build the local Drupal docker image:

-     ```
-     docker build -t jeffgeerling-com:latest .
-     ```

-  2. Start the local development environment with Docker Compose:

-     ```
-     docker-compose up -d
+    vagrant up
-     ```

-After setup is complete (assuming the site is installed), visit http://localhost/ to see the Drupal site.
+After setup is complete (assuming the site is installed), visit http://local.jeffgeerling.com/ to see the Drupal site.

 ### Installing Drupal